sg3des/carrot/README.md

 Database table is a just struct.

-Generate code package for each struct(table), with predefined logic(write, read, search,et.c) and optimal conversation various types of data to bytes.
+Code package is generated for each struct(table), with predefined logic(write, read, search,et.c) and optimal conversation various types of data to bytes.

 It should be easy to use during software development.

-Structs is convenient, and why not store structs in database?
+Structs are convenient, and why not to store structs in database?

 Why generic? - otherwise it will input interface{}, parse it with reflect... - it is very slow!

 ## Structure

-For each struct(table) create own directory
+For each struct(table) it creates own directory

-For each field create own file
+For each field it creates own file

-For each item in table has id and information for read it from disk, ex: {id, Field0{offset,length}, Field1{offset,length}}, this allows quick read item from disk
+There is an id and information for reading it from disk for each item in table, ex: {id, Field0{offset,length}, Field1{offset,length}}, this allows quick read item from disk

-Carrot is not only disk based database, it is also may store data in memory(cache).
+Carrot is not only a disk based database, it is also may store data in memory(cache).
 When reading, if item not found in cache, read it from disk, and then store to cache ^^